-There are many benefits to starting a homestead now when civilization is still functioning as we know it.
+Starting a homestead has many benefits when civilization is still functioning as we know it.
 The homesteading movement has been increasing in popularity for close to a decade.
 Now, there is no shortage of YouTube channels being made by families that are getting into homesteading.

-As more and more people move toward this lifestyle, they’re happily sharing the benefits of starting a homesteading.
+As more and more people move toward this lifestyle, they’re happily sharing the benefits of starting a homestead.

 You’ll Have Plenty of Food

-The main benefit of starting a homestead now is the fact that you’ll have plenty of food if a SHTF event kicks off.
+The main benefit of starting a homestead now is that you’ll have plenty of food if an SHTF event starts.

 When SHTF, there are going to be upon thousands and thousands of people that die from starvation.
 Luckily, reducing starvation is a huge emergency that your homestead will protect you from.